DanielSporysz/IPAM-DJ/README.md

 # IPAM-DJ

-IP Address Management, made by Daniel Sporysz and Jakub Celuch as a project for Graphical User Interfaces Design class.
+IP Address Management, made by @DanielSporysz and @JCeluch as a project for Graphical User Interfaces Design class.

 Build in React+Redux and Firebase